jspm/jspm.org/index.md

 To control which entry points are exposed in this way, the `"exports"` field can be used to define what is optimized by jspm.dev.

 Packages without an `"exports"` field get their exports inferred by a [statistical analysis approach](/jspm-dev-release#subpath-detection).
-Whenever possible the `"exports"` field is the prferred way to define subpaths for published packages.
+Whenever possible the `"exports"` field is the preferred way to define subpaths for published packages.

 ## Exports Field